xjtuiair-cag/SiYuan/README.md

 # Future plan

-1. Support more boards, such as `xilinx vc709 board`, `Genesys 2 Kintex-7 FPGA Development Board`.
+1. Support more FPGA boards, such as `xilinx vc709 board`.

-2. Make SiYuan a out of order RISC-V core.
+2. Transform SiYuan into a out-of-order RISC-V core.

 3. Add the [NPU](https://github.com/xjtuiair-cag/XJTU-Tripler) to SiYuan as a coprocessor